 By contrast, a syntagm is a sequence of units of the same expression.
 In the two following sentences: « The gazelle smells the presence of the lion » and « The lion smells the presence of the gazelle », the set of words are identical but the words « gazelle » and « lion » do not share the same grammatical role.
 Since those words are inverse in the syntagmatic structure, the sentences have distinct meanings.

 IEML’s Paradigmatic Organization

-In IEML, the elements of the dictionary are constructed in a very regular way and are regrouped in root-paradigms.
-Any element is a member of one root paradigm and only one.
+In IEML, the words of the dictionary are constructed in a very regular way and are regrouped in root-paradigms.
+Any word is a member of one root paradigm and only one.
 Root paradigms themselves contain several recursively intertwined sub-paradigms.
-There are not only paradigms for elements but also at higher levels of complexity: phrases and texts.
+There are not only paradigms for words, but also at higher levels of complexity: phrases and texts.
 IEML paradigms are represented by tables where each row and each column is identified by a specific constant.
 You can find more on IEML paradigms here.

 IEML’s Syntagmatic Organization

 A sentence may contain nine distinct roles, including: verbs, subjects, objects, recipients, times, places, manners, etc.

 Common nouns are signifiers whose meanings are general categories (signified).
 By contrast, proper names are signifiers pointing to individual referents.
 Everything is nicely explained here.